Madman10K/madman10k.github.io/README.md

 ## Stuff nobody cares about
 1. I'm a [gentoo linux](https://www.gentoo.org/) user, [funtoo linux](https://www.funtoo.org/Welcome) to be exact
-1. I write in 🇬🇧 english
+1. I mostly write in 🇬🇧 english
 1. I use [colemak](https://colemak.com/) as my main keyboard layout and can write with 138 WPM, with [QWERTY](https://en.wikipedia.org/wiki/QWERTY) 56WPM

 ## Blog about stuff you don't care about